2015–2016 Spanish government formation: Final positions

+Note: "Total census" refers to the total number of party members called for voting.
+"Active registered voters" refers to those party members being active in Podemos's webpage throughout the year previous to the vote, but including those within the total census that have shown any activity up until 16 April, 23:59 CET.

 The landslide result of the vote put down any option for an in extremis agreement, as it showed that neither PSOE nor Podemos were willing to yield to the other's demands.
 On 21 April, C's leader Albert Rivera called for PP and PSOE leaders to step back and support an independent candidate as prime minister, to which Rajoy replied that Rivera "should do it himself first"—stepping back—while revealing that he would inform the King on his own lack of support because of Sánchez rejection of his grand coalition proposal.
 On 22 April, economy minister Luis de Guindos was recorded as saying to Eurogroup president Jeroen Dijsselbloem that a new election was all but certain, with the PP hoping that a similar result to December would see "common sense" prevailing and the PSOE reluctantly agreeing to an alliance with them after the summer.
 Two days later, Rajoy remarked that his party was "ready" for a new electoral campaign and blamed both PSOE and C's for the election repetition, accusing both of "having made [any agreement] impossible".

 On 25 April, the King's round of consultations turned into a mere formality to certify the failure in negotiations and the triggering of a new election for 26 June.
 Congress speaker Patxi López had the Cortes's dissolution protocols prepared already from the day the King announced the final round of consultations on 12 April, with the dissolution decree having been prepared since at least three days before such round.